-Telephone: 01926 514444 email: post@crackleyhall.co.uk
+Telephone: 01926 514444 email: post@crackleyhall.co.uk crackleyhall.co.uk

 The Foundation takes its responsibilities for safeguarding children extremely seriously and rigorous child protection procedures are in place relating to staff recruitment and retention.
 This prospectus is for illustrative purposes only and does not constitute a contract.
 Terms and Conditions are available on request.
-No part of this publication may be reproduced, scanned or distributed in any printed or electronic form without written permission. © The Princethorpe Foundation 2022.
+No part of this publication may be reproduced, scanned or distributed in any printed or electronic form without written permission. © The Princethorpe Foundation 2023.